-Because each kilometre driven costs the car's owner money in fuel, tyres, servicing and general wear and tear, there is a distance charge of $0.33 per kilometre to reimburse them.
+Because each kilometre driven costs the car's owner money in fuel, tyres, servicing and general wear and tear, there is a distance charge to reimburse them.
+The distance charge will be 21c, 33c or 45c per kilometre and is chosen by the car's owner.
 This covers more than just the cost of fuel - it covers the owner for all of the other running costs associated with your driving.

 Our online booking system allows you to estimate what your trip will cost (including distance charges) before you drive.
 An easy way to estimate the distance of your planned trip is to enter it into Google maps and check the total distance.

 Booking fee and Damage Cover Liability (DCL) Reduction